AndreHAM/Calculus-and-Statistics/README.md

 **Language/Software:** *mathematica vs 12*

 #### Abstract:
-Here I want to share some codes and tools that might be helpfull to teach (and learn) some topics on calculus.
+Here I want to share some codes and tools that might be helpfull to teach (and learn) some topics of calculus.

 Hope it helps and have fun!